 - Summons (DC 104): The landlord must file this form as a request for the District Court to summon the tenant to court.

-- Application and Order of Eviction (DC 107): If the tenant doesn’t move out within 10 days after the eviction has been approved by the court, the landlord must file this form with the District Court to ask the sheriff’s department to evict the tenant from the property.
+- Application and Order of Eviction (DC 107): If the tenant doesn’t move out within 10 days after the court has approved the eviction, the landlord must file this form with the District Court to ask the sheriff’s department to evict the tenant from the property.

 - Answer for Non-Payment of Rent (DC 111a): A tenant who receives a summons for non-payment of rent notice must file this form with the District Court in order to appear at the hearing.